trelium/crypto_fluctuations/README.md

 ## Telegram Bot tutorial and examples:
 An environment variable called 'KEY' should be present with your API key for telegram bots.
 `KEY=123456789abcdefghi`

+The bot is fairly self-explanatory and should not be difficult for the end user to use.
+The users have to input a list of the cryptos they are interested in and the percentage of gains/loss after which they want to be notified.
+The bot will send a maximum of one notification for crypto for day to not overload the user.

 The commands available to the user are:
 - *\help* to guide the user to guide the bot